lucsdjango/QuestLogger/README.md

 Usage:
 1. Download and import the .unitypackage
 2. Drag the MovementLogger prefab into a scene already cointaining a OVRCameraRig, and OVRHand/OVRController prefabs.
    - This should automatically populate the necessary fields of the QuestLogger: OVRManager, left- and right-hand,  and head attachments.
+3. Build and run on headset.
+4. Start logging by pressing the A button of a controller or touching the right hand thumb with indexfinger tip.